Quiet holiday destinations

 Sometimes we all want to get away for some peace and quiet.
 No nightclubs, no noisy families beside the pool, no boisterous reps trying to sell us excursions.
 Just a quiet holiday in a peaceful destination.
 So where should you head?

 If you’re travelling with family or friends, the most obvious option is a villa holiday.
 If you book a villa with a reputable tour operator, it’s likely to have a private pool and its own grounds and be located away from other holiday properties.
 Villas in the countryside tend to be quieter than those on the beach, but you should always ask the operator first.
 Don’t just browse online: phone the company and ask them which of their properties offer genuine peace and quiet.
 See my tips on how to book a villa holiday and our guide to family self-catering holidays.

-If you’re travelling as a couple, you can even find some villas with private pools that sleep just two people – try these examples in Mallorca and the Caribbean.
-If you travel in the off-peak months (for example, May, June, September and October) you can often find a larger villa with very low rates based on occupancy of just two people.
-See my advice on booking the best villa holidays.
+If you’re travelling as a couple, you can even find some villas with private pools that sleep just two people – try these examples in Mallorca.
+If you travel in the off-peak months (for example, May, June, September and October) you can often find a larger villa with low rates based on occupancy by just two people.

 Finding the right property – whether it’s a hotel, guest house, villa or apartment – can be more important than finding a quiet resort.
 Even in the busiest destinations it’s possible to find quiet corners and peaceful retreats.
 Ibiza, for example, has a reputation for high-octane clubbing, but it has many quiet corners.
 Another good bet is Menorca where you’ll find some charming places to stay including a converted cheese farm and these adult-only suites.

 Staying in a city means you are much less likely to find peace and quiet.
 Street noise – including late night revellers and early morning street cleaning and rubbish collection – means that even hotels with good insulation can be noisy, particularly in summer.